katson1/inhousebot/README.md

 The *GUILD_ID* with a right click on you server on discord  and clicking on **COPY ID**.
 If you are not seeing the **COPY ID** button, activate *development mode* on this steps: **discord configs -> advanced -> development mode**

-The *.env* file will be like this:
+The *.env* file will be like this example:
   ```.env
 TOKEN=EXAMPLE01234TOKEN
 CLIENT_ID=01234567890